SainTfactor/Gex-Enter-the-Ginkgo/README.md

 Makes the Ginkgo interface more useable by increasing the size of the gray text area at the bottom and adding keyboard navigation.

+To install, first get the TamperMonkey Chrome extension: [HERE](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en)
+Then go to the raw page for gex_script.user.js: [HERE](https://raw.githubusercontent.com/SainTfactor/Gex-Enter-the-Ginkgo/master/gex_script.user.js)
+Hit "Install", and you should be good to go.

+If you have any questions, feel free to hit me up!

 Keyboard controls:
 * **Play/Pause**
   * K